module-federation/module-federation-examples/typescript-react-fallback/README.md

-# TypeScript Project References Example
+# TypeScript React Fallback Example

-This example demos a basic host/remote application with TypeScript using [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html).
+This example demos a basic host/remote application with TypeScript using [Project References], to show how to render another remote as a fallback if a remote fails to render.
+It uses react-error-boundary to accomplish this.(https://www.typescriptlang.org/docs/handbook/project-references.html).

 # Running Demo

 Run `yarn`
 Run `yarn start`.
 This will build and serve both `app1` and `app2` on ports 3001 and 3002 respectively.

 - [localhost:3001](http://localhost:3001/)